 One of the things that you will love about this recipe is that it is versatile.
 You can add coffee, almond, lemon, or other extracts to create different flavors.

 You can also play with any number of toppings to create a completely different dish.
 Panna Cotta is most often served with with fruit, but chocolate and caramel are also popular pairings.
-My favorite topping is a mixed berry compote.
+My favorite topping is a Strawberry Compote.
 It is lightly sweet, slightly thickened and its bright colors are stunning against the white canvas of the Panna Cotta.
 You can really have fun experimenting with your favorite toppings.

 It can be made ahead